stepleton/cameo/aphid/selector/MANUAL.md

-Even if these steps complete successfully, the Cameo/Aphid may refuse to delete the drive image for one reason or another: for example, it won't delete the image file called `profile.image`, since this is the drive image that the emulator used by default when it is powered on.
+Even if these steps complete successfully, the Cameo/Aphid may refuse to delete the drive image for one reason or another: for example, it won't delete the image file called `profile.image`, since this is the drive image that the emulator uses by default when it is powered on.
 (Usually this drive image contains the Selector itself.)
 Browse the drive image catalogue to be certain that the hard drive image has been deleted.